Money Trees are beautiful “good luck” plants known to symbolize wealth and good fortune.

 If the leaves on your money tree are turning yellow or pale green, it is usually a sign of improper moisture.
 This can be either low humidity levels or overwatering.

-Although these are the most common, here are five possible reasons for your Money Tree leaves could turn yellow.
+Although these are the most common, here are five possible symptoms for your Money Tree leaves could turn yellow.

 #1 – Over Watering

-The leading cause of Money Tree leaves turning yellow is watering too much.
+The leading cause of Money Tree leaves turning yellow in houseplants is watering too much.
+Underwatering is rarely an issue.
 Money Trees need deep but infrequent watering.
-You should be waiting until the soil is completely dry before watering again.
+You should wait until the soil is completely dry before watering again.

 #2 – Humidity

-Another possible cause can be too low of humidity levels.
-Dry climate can cause your Money Tree leaves to droop and turn yellow or brown, then eventually fall off.
+Another possible cause can be too low humidity levels.
+A dry climate can cause your Money Tree leaves to droop and turn yellow or brown, then eventually fall off.

 #3 – Improper Lighting

 Improper lighting could be another reason for leaves turning yellow.
-If your plant is in direct sunlight for too long, its leaves can burn and turn a brownish yellow color.
+If your plant is in too much light for too long, its leaves can burn and turn a brownish-yellow color.

 Additionally, if the light is too low, then yellow leaves may develop as well.